Newsletter Template Guide: Sources, Layout Rules, QA, and Reusable Email Blocks (2026)

 Free Template Source Comparison

-| Source | Free templates | No-code editor | Exports to any ESP | Best for |
+| Source | Free or trial path | No-code editor | Export/send model | Best for |

 |---|---|---|---|---|

-| Canva | Many designs | Yes | Manual export | Visual-first marketers |
+| Canva | Free entry path | Yes | Manual export or design asset workflow | Visual-first marketers |

-| Stripo | 1,100+ | Yes | Yes | Variety and ESP flexibility |
+| Stripo | Free or trial path | Yes | ESP export workflow | Variety and ESP flexibility |

-| BEEFree | Large library | Yes | Yes | Standalone template design |
+| Beefree | Free or trial path | Yes | Export or workspace workflow | Standalone template design |

 If you want one place to design, personalize, and send, Brevo is the most direct path.
 If you only need design files to drop into another tool, Stripo and BEEFree have the widest libraries.